zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 Binary compatibility
 ======================================================================

-Ice patch releases are binary compatible.
-For example, Ice version
-@mmver@.1 is compatible with @mmver@.0: you can run an application built against Ice @mmver@.0 with Ice @mmver@.1 (or later) without having to recompile or relink this application.

-Please refer to the RELEASE_NOTES.txt file included in this distribution for detailed upgrade instructions.
+Please refer to the RELEASE_NOTES.txt file included in this distribution for information on binary compatibility and detailed upgrade instructions.

 ======================================================================